JeschkeLab/DeerLab/docsrc/README.md

 ## Compiling the documentation

 The DeerLab documentation/website is written in restructured-text (RST) format and built using Sphinx.
-In order to compile the source files of the documentation, several packages/programs are required.
+In order to compile the source files of the documentation, several packages and programs are required.
 This is a summary of the steps to be taken before being able to compile the documentation.

-### Requirements:
-  * Pyhton3
-  * Sphinx 1.8.3
-  * numpydoc
-  * Sphinx-Gallery
-  * Read-the-Docs Sphinx-theme
-  * DeerLab
-  * dvissvgm

 ### Installation: